-1 building reserve fund budget, the county superintendent shall report the levy requirement to the county 2 commissioners by the later of the first Tuesday in September or within 30 calendar days after receiving certified 3 taxable values and a levy on the district must be made by the county commissioners in accordance with 20-9- 4 142.
-5 (e) A subfund in the building reserve fund must be created for the deposit of proceeds from the 6 levy, the deposits and transfers authorized under subsection (3)(f) of this section, and anticipated state aid 7 pursuant to 20-9-525(3).
-8 (f) If the imposition of 10 mills pursuant to subsection (3)(a) is estimated by the trustees to 9 generate an amount less than the maximum levy revenue specified in subsection (3)(a), the trustees may 10 deposit additional funds from any lawfully available revenue source and may transfer additional funds from any 11 lawfully available fund of the district to the subfund provided for in subsection (3)(a), up to the difference 12 between the revenue estimated to be raised by the imposition of 10 mills and the maximum levy revenue 13 specified in subsection (3)(a).
-The district's local effort for purposes of calculating its eligibility for state school 14 major maintenance aid pursuant to 20-9-525 consists of the combined total of funds raised from the imposition 15 of 10 mills and additional funds raised from deposits and transfers in compliance with this subsection (3)(f).
-16 (4) (a) A voted levy may be imposed and a subfund must be created with the approval of the 17 qualified electors of the district to provide funding for transition costs incurred when the trustees: 18 (i) open a new school under the provisions of Title 20, chapter 6; 19 (ii) close a school; 20 (iii) replace a school building; 21 (iv) consolidate with or annex another district under the provisions of Title 20, chapter 6; or 22 (v) receive approval from voters to expand an elementary district into a K-12 district pursuant to 23 20-6-326.
-24 (b) Except as provided in subsection (4)(c), the total amount the trustees may submit to the 25 electorate for transition costs may not exceed the number of years specified in the proposition times the greater 26 of 5% of the district's maximum general fund budget for the current year or \$250 per ANB for the current year.
-27 The duration of the levy for transition costs may not exceed 6 years.
-28 (c) If the levy for transition costs is for consolidation or annexation:
+- (d) When a tax levy pursuant to this subsection (3) is included as a revenue item on the final building reserve fund budget, the county superintendent shall report the levy requirement to the county commissioners by the later of the first Tuesday in September or within 30 calendar days after receiving certified taxable values and a levy on the district must be made by the county commissioners in accordance with 20-9-142. - (e) A subfund in the building reserve fund must be created for the deposit of proceeds from the levy, the deposits and transfers authorized under subsection (3)(f) of this section, and anticipated state aid pursuant to 20-9-525(3). - (f) If the imposition of 10 mills pursuant to subsection (3)(a) is estimated by the trustees to generate an amount less than the maximum levy revenue specified in subsection (3)(a), the trustees may deposit additional funds from any lawfully available revenue source and may transfer additional funds from any lawfully available fund of the district to the subfund provided for in subsection (3)(a), up to the difference between the revenue estimated to be raised by the imposition of 10 mills and the maximum levy revenue specified in subsection (3)(a).
+The district's local effort for purposes of calculating its eligibility for state school major maintenance aid pursuant to 20-9-525 consists of the combined total of funds raised from the imposition of 10 mills and additional funds raised from deposits and transfers in compliance with this subsection (3)(f). - (4) (a) A voted levy may be imposed and a subfund must be created with the approval of the qualified electors of the district to provide funding for transition costs incurred when the trustees: - (i) open a new school under the provisions of Title 20, chapter 6; - 26 (ii) close a school; - 27 (iii) replace a school building; - 28 (iv) consolidate with or annex another district under the provisions of Title 20, chapter 6; or

+1 (v) receive approval from voters to expand an elementary district into a K-12 district pursuant to 2 20-6-326.